nehaljwani/team.exiv2.org/book/IMaEA.md

 ![gpsexiftags](gpsexiftags.jpg)

 I said "Oh, it can't be too difficult to do that!".
 And here we are more than a decade later still working on the project.
 The program geotag.py was completed in about 6 weeks.
-Most of the effort went into porting both Exiv2 and pyexiv2 to Visual Studio and MacOSX.
+Most of the effort went into porting both Exiv2 and pyexiv2 to Visual Studio and macOS.

 The sample application samples/geotag.cpp provides a command line utility to geotag photos and I frequently use this on my own photographs.
 Today, I have a Samsung Galaxy Watch which uploads runs to Strava.
 I download the GPX from Strava.
 The date/time information in the JPG is the key to search for the position data which is written as Exif GPS Tags into the image.

 Back in 2008, I wanted to implement this in python as it was a good excuse to learn Python.
-Having discovered exiv2 and the python wrapper pyexiv2, I set off with enthusiasm to build a cross-platform script to run on **Windows** _(XP, Visual Studio 2003)_, **Ubuntu Linux** _(Hardy Heron 2008.04 LTS)_ and **MacOSX** _(32 bit Tiger 10.4 on a big-endian PPC)_.
+Having discovered exiv2 and the python wrapper pyexiv2, I set off with enthusiasm to build a cross-platform script to run on **Windows** _(XP, Visual Studio 2003)_, **Ubuntu Linux** _(Hardy Heron 2008.04 LTS)_ and **macOS** _(32 bit Tiger 10.4 on a big-endian PPC)_.
 After I finished, I emailed Andreas.
 He responded in less than an hour and invited me to join Team Exiv2.
 Initialially, I provided support to build Exiv2 with Visual Studio.

 Incidentally, later in 2008, Dennis offered me a contract to port his company's code to Visual Studio to be used on a Windows CE Embedded Controller.
 1 million lines of C++ were ported from Linux in 6 weeks.
 I worked with Dennis for 4 years on all manner of GPS related software development.